Generic Name: escitalopram oxalate

 Major Depressive Disorder

 It is generally agreed that acute episodes of major depressive disorder require several months or longer of sustained pharmacological therapy beyond response to the acute episode.
-Systematic evaluation of continuing Escitalopram Oral Solution 10 or 20 mg/day in adult patients with major depressive disorder who responded while taking Escitalopram Oral Solution during an 8-week, acute-treatment phase demonstrated a benefit of such maintenance treatment [see Clinical Studies (14.1)].
-Nevertheless, the physician who elects to use Escitalopram Oral Solution for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient.
+Systematic evaluation of continuing escitalopram oxalate 10 or 20 mg/day in adult patients with major depressive disorder who responded while taking escitalopram oxalate during an 8-week, acute-treatment phase demonstrated a benefit of such maintenance treatment [see Clinical Studies (14.1)].
+Nevertheless, the physician who elects to use escitalopram oxalate for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient.
 Patients should be periodically reassessed to determine the need for maintenance treatment.

 Generalized Anxiety Disorder

 Generalized anxiety disorder is recognized as a chronic condition.
-The efficacy of Escitalopram Oral Solution in the treatment of GAD beyond 8 weeks has not been systematically studied.
-The physician who elects to use Escitalopram Oral Solution for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient.
+The efficacy of escitalopram oxalate in the treatment of GAD beyond 8 weeks has not been systematically studied.
+The physician who elects to use escitalopram oxalate for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient.

 10 mg/day is the recommended dose for most elderly patients and patients with hepatic impairment.